 Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help create a better network.

-This traffic resolution outlines the improvement proposed for Rugby Street between Adelaide Road and Tasman Street.
+This is the traffic resolution report for Rugby Street between Adelaide Road and Tasman Street that went out for feedback in July 2017,

 Receive email notifications for key updates for this project